Mortalitas/GShade/README.md

 # GShade
 **GShade is a highly modified ReShade fork & package with a selectively network-unlocked depth buffer.**

 Note that all shaders in this repository are strictly intended for use with the current GShade release.
-Not all shaders will work in ReShade 4+ due to the implementation of GShade's additional features.
+Not all shaders will work under normal ReShade builds due to the implementation of GShade's additional features.
 Please refer to individual file licenses for questions about distribution and modification.

 **The latest release can always be found here, and use of the installer is highly recommended:** https://github.com/Mortalitas/GShade-Shaders/releases/latest